alex-free/alex-free.github.io/a999-activator/readme.md

 _By Alex Free_

-A completely automatic solution that tether downgrades to iOS 9.2-9.3.3, jailbreaks, and activates any iPhone 6S, iPhone 6S Plus, or iPhone SE.
+A completely automatic solution that tether downgrades to iOS 9.2.x, jailbreaks, and activates any iPhone 6S or iPhone 6S Plus.
 Made possible by the work of many [others](#credits). iOS 9 WILL NEVER DIE.
 I had an iPhone 6S that I jailbroke with Pangu 9 on iOS 9.0.something back in the day, hence why I made this.

 For those unfamilar, A9 iOS 9 activation doesn't work normally anymore for many iPhones and no one really knows why.
 Apple seems to have broken something during downgrade party.
 After [turdus_merula](https://sep.lol) dropped there were more iOS 9 users then there had been in years, many now expierencing the activation issue (including myself).
 A999Activator takes all the public knowlege on activating A9 iOS 9 devices and uses some [new](#how-this-works) techniques to make the proccess as seemless as possible for the end user.
 I hope you enjoy this as much as I. I've been out of the scene mostly for years, so if you can contribute to this and make it better please do!

 * There's many things you can do on iOS 9 that perhaps you didn't think you still could, here's just a [few](#interesting-things-to-do-on-ios-9).

-* To find out what iOS version is right for you to downgrade to, please check the [Important Info](#important-info) section.

 * If your curious how this works, please check the [How This Works](#how-this-works) section.